jude-james/TFTP-UDP-Client/README.md

 ## Overview

 A client-side implementation of the Trivial File Transfer Protocol (TFTP) using the User Datagram Protocol (UDP).
 Implemented in java version 17 and primarily makes use of the java.net and java.io packages.
-This implementation follows the specification outlined in [RFC 1350](https://www.rfc-editor.org/rfc/pdfrfc/rfc1350.txt.pdf), but a slightly simplified version: Support for octet mode only, and support only for error handling when the requested file cannot be found.
+This implementation follows the specification outlined in [RFC 1350](https://www.rfc-editor.org/rfc/pdfrfc/rfc1350.txt.pdf), but a slightly simplified version: support for octet mode only, and support only for error handling when the requested file cannot be found.

 ## How To Run